-However, what should surprise you, is the amount of time and energy being dedicated to minimizing the mental health impacts of such an unprecedented rise in mental health conditions….
-In fact, I feel like no one that can make a difference is even trying.
+However, what should surprise you is the amount of time and energy being dedicated to minimizing the mental-health impacts of such an unprecedented rise in mental-health conditions….
+In fact, I feel like no one who can make a difference is even trying.

-Sure, when it’s brought up to the powers that be, they acknowledge that it’s not a good situation.
-Yet….. they do nothing….
-Just a bunch of Trending buzzwords; you know, things as a society we are supposed to say.
-The problem with using taglines and go to phrase is that they mean nothing if there is no action.
+Sure, when it’s brought up to the powers-that-be, they acknowledge that it’s not a good situation.
+Yet… they do nothing… Just a bunch of Trending buzzwords – you know, things as a society we are supposed to say.
+The problem with using taglines and go-to phrases is that they mean nothing if there is no action.

-But for me, It’s beginning to feel like a pat on the head and hint to go away.
-If you are one who agrees and has the power to make a real difference for millions, then, what don’t you?
-If you’re one of those, pass the buck politicians, then you need to read this article below.
+But for me, it’s beginning to feel like a pat on the head and hint to go away.
+If you are one who agrees and has the power to make a real difference for millions, then why don’t you?
+If you’re one of those pass-the-buck politicians, then you need to read this article below.
 Heck, we all need to read the article below.
-If you pass the buck maybe you should pass on your political post.
+If you pass the buck, maybe you should pass on your political post.

-So, if this is the case, that we are facing a mental health crisis, and it certainly seems to be the case, (I read a lot) then why is there not an all guns a blazing approach to try to head off this global infection of mental illness?
-My feeling on the matter is; mental health has never been a top priority, never!
+So, if this is the case, that we are facing a mental-health crisis, and it certainly seems to be the case (I read a lot), then why is there not an all-guns-blazing approach to try to head off this global infection of mental illness?
+My feeling on the matter is: mental health has never been a top priority.
+Never!
 So why should it be now?
-It’s the untold story of this crisis
+It’s the untold story of this crisis.

 Photo by lalesh aldarwish on Pexels.com